uknowhowwedu/Actix-Web-API/README.md

 >    }'
 >```
 ---
->### *Retriving Users' Data*
+>### *Retrieving Users' Data*
 >
 >- Type: GET
 >- Header: Bearer Authentication
 >- Parameter: A page number
->- Response: JSON that containins the current page number, total pages available, number of users on the current page, and the data of each listed user (sensitive values omitted)
+>- Response: JSON that contains the current page number, total pages available, number of users on the current page, and the data of each listed user (sensitive values omitted)
 >- Requirements: The user must be an admin and the desired page number must exist (20 users per page)
 >
 >```sh